Alicisox/Disaster-Response-Pipeline/README.md

 The disaster response messages are the crucial message that needs time to classify because they are sensitive.
 If the process can be done by automatic, it could save a lot of time for emergency work.
 Therefore, I want to solve this problem to reduce the workload of the emergency response officers.

 ## Description
 Analyzing and classified disaster response messages by natural language processing (NLP).
-Then shows the data visualization of result on the website by Flask.
+Then shows the data visualization of results on the website by Flask framework.

 ## Instructions
 1. Run the following commands in the project's root directory to set up your database and model.